ZhixueD/Inventory-data-pipeline-connnet-cloud-database-to-cloud-data-warehouse/README.md

 ![Picture1](https://user-images.githubusercontent.com/98153604/151009547-dbd113f8-968a-4ac2-9112-b16a2d69cc19.png)

 For business reason, database and data warehouse are both useful for a company to save, check, and study its inventory state, but they have different function.
 Here I use inventory data to create a database in google cloud SQL for MySQL server, and then create a ETL data pipeline for data from MySQL data base on cloud (cloud SQL) to BigQuery.
+Every product stock balance can be caculate and update in Bigquery automatically when Inventory database update.

 For those I wish to send Inventory data from MySQL database to BigQuery without coding for the pipeline design, I use leverage Google’s Cloud Data Fusion to accomplish this goal.